Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 AWS Cost Explorer.
 Azure Cost Management.
 Or a third-party tool.

-Continuous monitoring increases forecast accuracy by 35%.
+Continuous Monitoring increases forecast accuracy by 35%.

 (DataStackHub 2025)